AdministrationConfiguration Files

 ./gig start -d

-Gigantics supports running in cluster mode to utilize multiple CPU cores:
+Gigantics supports forking Node.js worker processes to utilize multiple CPU cores:

-• All CPUs (workers: 0): Forks a worker for each available CPU core
+workers: 0): Forks a worker process for each available CPU core - Specific number (

 Best Practices